A Double-Negative Prostate Cancer Subtype Is Vulnerable to SWI/SNF-Targeting Degrader Molecules. Academic Article uri icon

 abstract

-• Proteolysis targeting chimera (PROTAC) therapies degrading SWI/SNF ATPases interfere with androgen receptor (AR) signaling in AR-dependent castration-resistant prostate cancer (CRPC-AR).
-To explore the utility of SWI/SNF therapy beyond AR-sensitive CRPC, we investigated SWI/SNF-targeting agents in AR-negative CRPC.
-SWI/SNF targeting PROTAC treatment of cell lines and organoid models reduced the viability of not only CRPC-AR but also WNT signaling dependent AR-negative CRPC (CRPC-WNT).
-The CRPC-WNT subgroup represents 11% of around 400,000 cases of CRPC worldwide who die yearly of CRPC.
+• UNLABELLED: Proteolysis-targeting chimera (PROTAC) therapies degrading SWI/SNF ATPases interfere with androgen receptor (AR) signaling in AR-dependent castration-resistant prostate cancer (CRPC-AR).
+To explore the utility of SWI/SNF therapy beyond AR-sensitive CRPC, we investigated SWI-/SNF-targeting agents in AR-negative CRPC.
+SWI-/SNF-targeting PROTAC treatment of cell lines and organoid models reduced the viability of not only CRPC-AR but also WNT signaling-dependent AR-negative CRPC (CRPC-WNT).
+The CRPC-WNT subgroup represents 11% of around 400,000 cases of CRPC worldwide that die yearly.
 SWI/SNF ATPase SMARCA4 depletion interfered with the master transcriptional regulator TCF7L2 in CRPC-WNT.
 Functionally, TCF7L2 maintained proliferation via the MAPK signaling axis in this subtype of CRPC.
-Together, these data provide a mechanistic rationale for interventions that perturb DNA binding of the pro-proliferative transcription factor TCF7L2 and/or direct MAPK signaling inhibition in the CRPC-WNT subclass of advanced prostate cancer.
+Together, these data provide a mechanistic rationale for interventions that perturb DNA binding of the proproliferative transcription factor TCF7L2 and/or direct MAPK signaling inhibition in the CRPC-WNT subclass of advanced prostate cancer.
+SIGNIFICANCE: SWI/SNF-targeting agents interfere with a lineage-defining molecular axis in the WNT signaling-dependent, androgen receptor-negative subtype of prostate cancer, which accounts for around 10% of castration-resistant tumors.

 publication date